Rental Property Maintenance Tips to Save You Money in the Long Run

 Ensure Preventative Maintenance

 Preventative maintenance is a must for every rental unit.
 No matter how insignificant the problem may seem, it can evolve into something much bigger and cost even more money in the future.
 Putting off fixing a small leak, for example, may result in extensive water damage that may cost you thousands of dollars.
-According to CapMark Realty, putting off roof maintenance may result in storm damage or other roof damage.
+Putting off roof maintenance may result in storm damage or other roof damage.
 This can be very costly to repair and even more expensive to replace.

 By keeping on top of maintenance, you prevent problems from getting worse.
 It’s essential to remember that basic preventative maintenance may cost money in the short term but will save you money in the long run.
 Instead of waiting for your tenants to call you with a problem, perform regular checkups to ensure there aren’t any.

 Pay Attention to Water Usage